-Fibre optic transmission will always be the most reliable and secure method of transmitting CCTV data/ images but it is usually the most expensive transmission solution.
+Fibre optic transmission will always be the most reliable and secure method of transmitting CCTV data/ images, but it is usually the most expensive transmission solution.
+However, to reduce costs through payments to third parties, the Council has secured funding from the Greater London Authority (GLA) and invested in its own dark fibre network which will support the upgrade to digital CCTV cameras.

-Fibre optic transmission rental from BT Redcare and Virgin Media, linking cameras with the control room, provides the Council with one of the most expensive recurring costs each year.

-The Council owns some of its own fibre optic cabling in ducts around the Civic Centre and where possible, this method of transmission should be adopted when new or upgraded CCTV systems are being considered.

 Other alternative transmission includes wireless, which generally requires Line of Sight (LOS) and high buildings with appropriate permissions on which to install wireless equipment.
 This is less resilient and can be susceptible to interference.
-ADSL/Broadband is another method of transmission although this is less reliable and inconsistent in delivering the quality of images generally needed for proactive CCTV monitoring.